eduwass/folder2sitemap/readme.md

-# Folder2Sitemap README
+# folder2sitemap

+## Background
+I worked this as a tool that would generate a sitemap from a [webtozip.com](https://webtozip.com) download.

+The download is a zip file that contains the entire website.
+The website is structured in a way that the root directory contains the index.html file and the rest of the website is structured in directories.

+Each directory contains an index.html file that represents the page.
+The script scans the directories recursively to build a nested structure of the website.

+The script extracts the title of each page from the `<title>` tag in the HTML files and uses the directory structure to create a hierarchical JSON object representing the site's structure.

 ## Overview
-Folder2Sitemap is a Node.js script designed to generate a JSON representation of a website's structure based on its directory and file organization.
+folder2sitemap is a Node.js script designed to generate a JSON representation of a website's structure based on its directory and file organization.

 It scans a specified directory for HTML files, particularly looking for [index.html](example.com/index.html#1%2C1-1%2C1) files in each directory to determine the structure of the website.

+Note that index.html files ARE REQUIRED for the script to work properly.

 The script extracts the title of each page from the `<title>` tag in the HTML files and uses the directory structure to create a hierarchical JSON object representing the site's structure.

 ## Features
 - **Title Extraction**: Extracts titles directly from the HTML files to accurately represent each page.
 - **Recursive Directory Traversal**: Scans directories recursively to build a nested structure of the website.
 - **JSON Output**: Outputs the website structure in a readable JSON format.
+- **CSV Output**: Outputs the website structure in CSV format.
+- **Exclusion of Directories**: Allows you to exclude specific directories from the sitemap generation.

 ## Dependencies
-Folder2Sitemap relies on the following dependencies:
+folder2sitemap relies on the following dependencies:
 - [jsdom](package.json#3%2C6-3%2C6): For parsing HTML content.
 Ensure you have it in your [package.json](package.json#1%2C1-1%2C1) dependencies.
 ```json:package.json
   "dependencies": {